gitlabhq/gitlabhq/doc/workflow/repository_mirroring.md

   password, e.g., you want to mirror to GitHub and have 2FA enabled.
 - The import will time out after 15 minutes.
 For repositories that take longer use a clone/push combination.
-- The Git LFS objects will not be synced.
-You'll need to push/pull them manually.

 ## Use cases